Windows Autopilot networking requirements

 If the Microsoft Store isn't accessible, the Autopilot process will still continue without Microsoft Store apps.

 Firmware TPM devices, which are only provided by Intel, AMD, or Qualcomm, don't include all needed certificates at boot time and must be able to retrieve them from the manufacturer on first use.
-Devices with discrete TPM chips (including devices from any other manufacturer) come with these certificates preinstalled.
+Devices with discrete TPM chips come with these certificates preinstalled.
+These devices include ones from any other manufacturer.
 For more information, see TPM recommendations.